 There are plenty of support groups created to help foster care kids and adoptive parents.

-These groups enable foster parents to gather, provide support, and talk about difficulties that may emerge in the parenting journey.
+These groups enable foster parents to gather, provide support, and talk about foster care experiences or about difficulties that may emerge in the parenting journey.

-They can help foster care parents solve problems, share information and techniques, and inspire each other.
+They can help foster care parents solve problems, and involuntary placement, share information and techniques, and inspire each other.

 Participating in a support group for foster care families can be a vital aspect of self-care.